About Honors Courses

 Honors Comp & Rhetoric II

 What did you have for breakfast?
-When did you last drink water?
-How often do you think about these staples in your everyday life?
-What would happen if you did not have access to them, or if they were not healthy or clean?
-In this course, we’re going to tackle some of the world’s biggest problems today—access to healthy food and clean water.
-You will identify a problem related to food and water and propose a solution to it.
-Through your proposal, you’ll learn how to conduct research from different disciplinary perspectives and how to use advanced research and rhetorical methods.
-You’ll interview professionals from a variety of backgrounds and take a field trip to an urban garden to learn more about how experts use a variety of disciplines to solve real-world problems.
+In this course, we’re going to tackle some of the world’s biggest problems today—access to healthy food and clean water—and you will propose a solution.
+Through research, interviews, and a field trip to an urban garden, you’ll learn how experts use a variety of disciplines to solve real-world problems.
 The work you do in this class will make you a better writer, and it might even start you on a journey to use your passion and ideas to make real changes that improve people’s lives.

 Professor Kasey Baker